Skip to main content

 Open fires and wood burning stoves have risen in popularity over recent years.
 This means we now have more smoke from chimneys which has a negative effect on air quality.
 This can also contribute to breathing problems such as asthma attacks and contribute to other health conditions.

-Find out more in this leaflet produced by Department for Environment Food and Rural Affairs which details simple steps for those that use wood burning stoves or open fires to reduce environmental and health impacts.
+Find out more about simple steps for those using wood burning stoves and open fires on how to reduce the environmental and health impacts:

 Clean Air Night campaign